Ticks and mosquitoes

 - When outdoors, use insect repellent containing DEET and follow all directions and precautions on the label.

 - Conduct tick checks on yourself, children and pets every four to six hours for several days after being in a tick-infested area.
-Ticks tend to attach in the following areas: under the arms, around the waist, behind the knees, between the legs, inside the belly button and in hair.
+Ticks tend to attach in the following areas: under the arms, in and around ears, around the waist, behind the knees, between the legs, inside the belly button and in hair.

 - Remove ticks as quickly as possible.
 The best method is to use tweezers and pull upward with steady, even pressure.
 After removing the tick, thoroughly clean the bite area and your hands with rubbing alcohol, an iodine scrub or soap and water.